weberlu88/2019-Fall-MIS-IoT-Project/Readme.md

 OpenCV features an implementation for a very fast human detection method, called HOG (Histograms of Oriented Gradients).

-This method is trained to detect pedestrians, which are human mostly standing up, and fully visible.
+This method is trained to detect pedestrians who are  mostly standing up, and fully visible.
 So do not expect it to work well in other cases.

-Here I incountered a problem, while testing on my laptop, the output process is smooth and lagless.
-But on rapsbian, I had a 5 seconds latenency.
-So I had some adjust with the codes:
+Here I encountered a problem: while testing on my laptop, the output process is smooth and lagless, whereas, on rapsbian, I had a 5 seconds latency, so I made some adjustments to the codes:
 ```python=
 # resizing for faster detection
 frame = cv2.resize(frame, (400, 300))